Heart-Healthy Diet Guidelines

 Magnesium.
 Some studies suggest that magnesium supplements may cause small but significant reductions in blood pressure.
 The recommended daily allowance of magnesium is 320 mg.
 People who live in soft water areas, who use diuretics, or who have other risk factors for magnesium loss may require more dietary magnesium than others.

 Calcium.
 Calcium regulates the tone of the smooth muscles lining blood vessels.
-Studies have found that people who consume enough dietary calcium on a daily basis have lower blood pressure than those who do not.
-The effects of extra calcium on blood pressure, however, are mixed, with some studies showing higher pressure with calcium supplementation.
+Studies have found that people who consume enough adequate dietary calcium on a daily basis have lower blood pressure than those who do not.
+Consuming too much dietary calcium may have a negative effect: The effects of extra calcium on blood pressure, however, are mixed, with Ssome studies indicate that excess calcium intake (from dietary or supplement sources) may increase blood pressure and other heart disease risk factors.showing higher pressure with calcium supplementation.
 Studies have indicated that calcium supplements do not prevent heart disease and some controversial reports suggest that they might even increase risk.

 Click the icon to see an image of calcium sources.

 Some people (especially African-Americans, older adults, people with diabetes, and people with a family history of hypertension) are “salt sensitive,” which means their blood pressure responds much more to salt than other people.
-People with salt sensitivity have a higher than average risk of developing high blood pressure as well as other heart problems
+People with salt sensitivity have a higher than average risk of developing high blood pressure as well as other heart problems.
+Sodium restriction is particularly important for people with salt sensitivity.

 Simply eliminating the use of salt at the table eating can help.
 But it is also important to reduce or avoid processed and prepared foods that are high in sodium.
 Spices can be used in place of salt to enhance flavor.